 Travel Health Turkey

-No special inoculations are required for Turkey, although cautious travellers might want typhoid and tetanus jabs, particularly for eastern Anatolia.
-Some visitors also get injections against hepatitis A, for which the risk is possibly greater in İstanbul than in rural areas.
+No special inoculations are required for Turkey, although jabs against tetanus, diphtheria, polio, measles, mumps and rubella (MMR) and chickenpox are advisable.
+Cautious travelers might want typhoid jabs, particularly for eastern Anatolia.
+Some visitors also get injections against hepatitis A and B, for which the risk is possibly greater in Istanbul than in rural areas.
 Malaria is theoretically a seasonal (April–July) problem between Adana and Mardin, especially in areas irrigated by the Southeastern Anatolia Project.
 However, for brief visits you shouldn’t need prophylactic drugs.
 For up-to-date advice, consult a travel clinic.

 Stomach upsets and drinking water

 Many visitors experience bouts of diarrhoea, especially on longer stays.
 If you do get struck down, note that Lomotil or Imodium (trade names for diphenoxylate) are easily available in Turkey.
-They allow you to travel without constantly running to the bathroom, but do not kill the bug that ails you.
+They allow you to travel without constantly running to the bathroom, but do not kill the bug that ails you, as they slow down the process of flushing it out.
 Buscopan, also sold locally, is particularly good for stomach cramps, while Ge-Oral powder dissolved in pure water is an effective rehydration remedy.
-Turkish tap water is heavily chlorinated and usually drinkable, but it’s probably best to stick to bottled water, especially in İstanbul.
-Rural springs are labelled içilir, içilbelir or içme suyu (all meaning “potable”), or içilmez (not drinkable).
+Turkish tap water is usually drinkable, but it tastes strongly of chlorine, so travelers usually prefer to stick to bottled water, especially in Istanbul where the water is particularly chlorinated.
+Rural springs are labelled içilir, içilbelir or içme suyu (all meaning ‘potable’), or içilmez (not drinkable).

 Particularly during the hot summer months, serious food poisoning is a possibility – even in the biggest cities and resorts, and especially in southeastern Turkey.
 In restaurants, avoid dishes that look as if they have been standing around, and make sure meat and fish are well grilled.
 Don’t, whatever you do, eat stuffed mussels in summer.
 If you’re struck down, try to let the bug run its course and drink lots of fluids; eating plain white rice and yoghurt also helps.
-Stubborn cases will need a course of antibiotics or Flagyl (metronidazole), the latter effective against giardia and protozoans as well as certain bacteria; pharmacists are trained to recognize symptoms and you don’t need a prescription.
+Stubborn cases will need a course of antibiotics, for example, Flagyl (metronidazole), which is effective against giardia and protozoans as well as certain bacteria; pharmacists are trained to recognize symptoms, and you don’t need a prescription.